pygod-team/pygod/README.rst

 .. [#Ding2019Deep] Ding, K., Li, J., Bhanushali, R. and Liu, H., 2019, May.
 Deep anomaly detection on attributed networks.
 In Proceedings of the SIAM International Conference on Data Mining (SDM).

+.. [#Dou2021User] Dou, Y., Shu, K., Xia, C., Yu, P.S. and Sun, L., 2021, July.
+User preference-aware fake news detection.
+In Proceedings of the 44th International ACM SIGIR Conference on Research and Development in Information Retrieval (pp. 2051-2055).

 .. [#Fan2020AnomalyDAE] Fan, H., Zhang, F. and Li, Z., 2020, May.
 AnomalyDAE: Dual autoencoder for anomaly detection on attributed networks.
 In Proceedings of the IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).

+.. [#Liu2020Alleviating] Liu, Z., Dou, Y., Yu, P.S., Deng, Y. and Peng, H., 2020, July.
+Alleviating the inconsistency problem of applying graph neural network to fraud detection.
+In Proceedings of the 43rd international ACM SIGIR conference on research and development in information retrieval (pp. 1569-1572).

 .. [#Liu2021Anomaly] Liu, Y., Li, Z., Pan, S., Gong, C., Zhou, C. and Karypis, G., 2021.
 Anomaly detection on attributed networks via contrastive self-supervised learning.
 IEEE transactions on neural networks and learning systems (TNNLS).